DarkWiiPlayer/js/readme.md

 Currently a sngle class `ObjectStorage` implementing the API of the Storage class using a plain JS Map as backend.
-This is mostly meant as a page-local fallback to LocalStorage and SessionStorage
+This is mostly meant as a page-local fallback to LocalStorage and SessionStorage.

+## Use

+Allows you to apply code to HTML elements by looking for a `use` attribute and running it as code on the element.

+## Pqueue

+Ensures in-order promise resolution and optionally limits parallel execution.